jaxxstorm/graphping/README.md

 ## Important Notes

 * I am still learning Go, so there may be some absolute nonsense in here.
 Pull requests are very welcomne

+## Acknowledgements

+* Thanks to my colleague @cspargo for his initial idea and the first prototype of the code